griffithlab/civic-docs/docs/model/evidence/direction.rst

    * - Direction
      - Symbol
      - Definition
+   * - Supports
+     - |thumbs-up|
+     - The experiment or study may contribute to a pathogenic classification (final determination at the Assertion level)
-   * - N/A
+   * - Does not support
-     - |times-circle-o|
+     - |thumbs-down|
-     - Directionality is only applied at the assertion level
+     - The experiment or study may contribute to a benign classification (final determination at the Assertion level)

-.. rubric:: Direction for Oncogenic Evidence
+.. rubric:: Direction for Oncogenic Evidence (where Significance is Oncogenicity)
 .. list-table::
    :widths: 10 5 85
    :header-rows: 1